ahmadatef17/Active-Directory-not-active-computers/README.md

 4- At the end create log file that contain the computers that are moved to 'not-active_computer'
 > name,

 > last log on date,

 > ip address,

 > old OU. 'before moving'

-5- Then the technical support guy will disable all the computers, if no complain occured, then he will delete those computers.
+5- Then the technical support guy will disable all the computers, if no complain occured in let's say 1 month, then delete those computers.

 <H4>GOD WILLING, after that we will have active directory clear of not active computers.
 good end right.</H4>